 Option 1: Temporary Resident Permit (TRP)

 A TRP under IRPA s.24(1) is the fastest route for someone who needs to enter Canada now.
-It can be applied for at a Canadian visa office abroad (recommended for planned travel) or requested directly at a port of entry.
-The TRP is valid for up to 3 years and for the stated purpose.
-Government fee: $200 CAD per permit.
-There is no minimum waiting period — you can apply immediately after your conviction if your need to enter is compelling.
+It lets an officer authorize entry for a specific purpose and period even though you would otherwise be inadmissible.
+It can be applied for at a Canadian visa office abroad (recommended for planned travel, because you get a decision before you book) or requested directly at a port of entry (faster, but the officer decides on the spot with no appeal).
+A TRP can be issued for a single entry or multiple entries and is valid for up to 3 years, tied to the reason you gave.
+As of December 1, 2025 the IRCC processing fee is $246.25 CAD per permit; confirm the current amount on the IRCC fee page before you apply, as fees change.
+There is no minimum waiting period, so you can apply soon after your conviction if your need to enter is genuinely compelling, but the officer retains full discretion and weighs your reason to enter against the risk you may pose.

 TRP strength factors for DUI: